0xhappyboy/Cowry/README.md

 # Cowry

 An open source financial terminal <br/>

-Wealth was born when man first used cowry to exchange value.
+Wealth was born when man first used cowry to exchange value.<br/>